RachelCol/NY_Superintendents/README.md

-# new_york_superintendents
+# Analysis of data collected via a survey of public school superintendents
-NY superintendents survey
+# in New York State.